 1.3.
-The Education Administrator is responsible for managing and reviewing this policy and Education Administration is responsible for the effective operation of the Student Disciplinary policy and procedures outlined below.
+The Programme Co-ordinator is responsible for managing and reviewing this policy and Education Administration is responsible for the effective operation of the Student Disciplinary policy and procedures outlined below.

 1.4.
 The content of this policy aligns with government legislation, the regulations of NHAM's awarding organisation and other external stakeholders to whom NHAM must make reference.